Logiqx/gps-details/docs/articles/9-garmin/README.md

 The Forerunner 965 supersedes the Forerunner 955 and has an AMOLED display.

-It's battery performance is not as good as the Instinct 3 AMOLED and it is not as rugged, but it is a lot sleeker.
+It's not rugged like the Instinct 3 AMOLED, but it is sleeker and has a slightly larger display.

 **Price**